Statutes of The European Federation of Addiction Societies

 7.Special Commissions

-The Executive Committee or the General Assembly my set up Special Commissions (“Task forces”), each to develop a special task for a specific period of time.
+The Executive Committee or the General Assembly may set up Special Commissions (“Task forces”), each to develop a special task for a specific period of time.
 As many members as required to complete the task will be appointed to each Special Commission and one member will be designated as Chairman.

 8. Nomination Committee